I have always kept a lot for myself, whether it was feelings, opinions, or reactions.

 3. Accept it.

-There is a great power in embracing your vulnerability.
+There is great power in embracing your vulnerability.
 It means letting go—letting go of failed relationships, failed projects, and anything in your past that felt like a failure.
 Until you let go and focus on the present, happiness is just a myth.

 Remember: Vulnerability is a sign of strength, not weakness.